 The school operates a scheme where each book is assessed for its level of difficulty and colour banded accordingly.
-We use the National Curriculum colour bands and have books from the Oxford Reading Tree Reading Scheme.
+We use the National Curriculum colour bands and have books from a range of reading schemes including our phonics scheme, Read, Write, Inc. and the Oxford Reading Tree.

-Each colour band contains a wide range of reading materials containing fiction, non-fiction, poetry and plays to give the children added breadth to their reading.
-These books will vary in a number of ways, including layout, size, vocabulary and length, to give the children a richdiet of literature.
+Each colour band contains a wide range of reading materials containing fiction, non-fiction and poetry to give the children added breadth to their reading.
+These books will vary in a number of ways, including layout, size, vocabulary and length, to give the children a rich diet of literature.
 The difference between each colour band is very gradual, so that children do not experience great difficulty moving up through the scheme.

-We also have a large range of good quality fiction and non- fiction books for the children to choose from in our school library.
-The library book is each child’s own choice and the children can log these in and out of the library.
+We also have a large range of good quality fiction and non- fiction books for the children to choose from in our class and school libraries.
+The library book is each child’s own choice.

-Children take home a reading scheme book (when they are ready)and a library book.
+Children take home a reading book (when they are ready) and a library book.

 Support from School and Home

-When the Reception Class teacher feels your child is ready they will send home a colour banded book for you to share with them at home.
+When the Reception Class teacher feels your child is ready they will send home a Read, Write, Inc. phonics book for you to share with them at home.
 It is important that you enjoy the book together – discuss the book with your child, asking questions as you go, as well as listen to them read.
-The books will be changed when appropriate ie. when the child has finished the book.
+The books will be changed when appropriate.

 It is important to remember that every child is an individual and will progress through the colour bands at different rates.
 If any child experiences difficulties this will be discussed with parents and future strategies planned to help overcome any problems.
 There are a number of extra resources available in school to help with any problems.